Custom Hollow Wooden Surfboards

-Custom Ventana surfboards are priced from $8000 to $15,000.
-Size, design, required delivery time frame and the providence of the materials all impact the price, but the price you're quoted is the price you'll pay.
+Custom Ventana surfboards are priced starting at $8000.
+Size, design, required delivery date, and the provenance of the materials all impact the price, but the price you're quoted is the price you'll pay.
 A 50% deposit is required for us to get started on your custom Ventana surfboard.

-We can create any style or size surfboard or paddleboard.
+We can create any style or size of surfboard or paddleboard.
 Below are a few examples.

 4'10" Grom board